Moorings and marinas

 Marinas and mooring structures on the Murray

-Proposed developments involving marinas and mooring structures along the River Murray in South Australia must be assessed and approved by the state Planning agency as well as the councils in which they are located.
+Proposed developments involving marinas and mooring structures along the River Murray in South Australia should consult with Crown Land, Department for Environment and Water.

 Building a mooring structure